Moe-hacker/ruri/README.md

   -d :Drop capabilities to reduce permissions of container -D :Drop more capabilities for better security
 ```
-This program should be run with root privileges.
+&emsp;This program should be run with root privileges.
-Unset $LD_PRELOAD before running this program to fix issues in termux.
+&emsp;Unset $LD_PRELOAD before running this program to fix issues in termux.
 ### About capabilities:
-Edit `container.h` to customise which capabilities will be dropped or kept after using `-d` or `-D` option.
+&emsp;Edit `container.h` to customise which capabilities will be dropped or kept after using `-d` or `-D` option.

 --------
 <p align="center">「見つけてくれたね ありがとう」</p>